BardicDefense/purple-hack/lore.md

 ### Herjolfsnes, Grœnland _(Greenland)_

 Population: 180.
-At the southern tip of Greenland, Herjolfsnes is a small Wiskin settlement of sod-roofed turf houses nestled against rocky, arctic shores with towering glaciers inland.
+At the southern tip of Grœnland, Herjolfsnes is a small Wiskin settlement of sod-roofed turf houses nestled against rocky, arctic shores with towering glaciers inland.
 Sparse tundra vegetation marks the land, where hardy settlers hunt seals and fish.
 Storms roll in from the icy seas, challenging